 The America Wins Act

-The America Wins Act would invest $1 trillion in the nation’s infrastructure over 10 years, creating millions of jobs, and providing a boost to the economy and the middle class that is sorely needed.
-This bill is fully paid for by taxing harmful pollution, with a portion of the revenue reserved to be passed to consumers in the form of a tax rebate and dedicated funding to assist those in coal country who have been struggling.
+The America Wins Act (HR 4142) would invest over $1 trillion in the nation’s infrastructure over 10 years, creating millions of jobs, and providing a boost to the economy and the middle class that is sorely needed.
+This bill is fully paid for by taxing harmful pollution, with a portion of the revenue reserved to be passed to consumers in the form of a tax rebate and dedicated funding for frontline communities.

-The America Wins Act is estimated to raise $1.8 trillion over 10 years through un upstream tax on the carbon-content of fossil fuels such as coal, oil, and natural gas.
-All of the revenue raised will be placed in a trust fund, administered by US Treasury, in order to be solely used for investing in the nation’s infrastructure, providing the American people with a consumer tax rebate, and dedicated funding for carbon-intensive industries such as coal workers.
+The America Wins Act is estimated to raise $2.3 trillion over 10 years through un upstream tax on the carbon-content of fossil fuels such as coal, oil, and natural gas.
+All of the revenue raised will be placed in a trust fund, administered by US Treasury, in order to be solely used for investing in the nation’s infrastructure, providing the American people with a consumer tax rebate, and dedicated funding for programs to support communities transitioning from a carbon dependent economy and communities most heavily impacted by climate change and carbon pollution.

 We simply can’t afford to let the nation’s infrastructure crumble further into disrepair if the United States is going to maintain its status as the world’s leading economy.
 We have to rebuild our infrastructure and we have to have the courage to pay for it.
 An investment of this magnitude will have the benefit of creating between 13 million and 22 million jobs over the next decade.
 This is a jobs program for the middle class, it’s a tax rebate for consumers, it shores up the pensions of coal miners, and it improves the quality of the air we breathe.
 This is a win-win-win-win.